mickymacirl/CI-P2-Fruit/README.md

 ### Header

 - The website has a fixed header with the Match 2 Logo aligned left and it is responsive on all device sizes.
-- This will be displayed throughout the website.
+- The fixed header will be displayed throughout the website.

 ![Header Readme](./assets/readme/navbar700.jpg)

 ### NavBar

-- The navigation links to the Home and the Feedback page and it is responsive on all device sizes.
+- The navigation links to the Home and the Feedback page and is responsive on all device sizes.
-- Users will be able to navigate between each page of the site, having consistent menu placement on the different screen sizes.
+- Users can navigate between each page of the site, having consistent menu placement on the different screen sizes.

 ![Navbar Readme Responsive](./assets/readme/navbar320.jpg)

 ### Footer

-- The website has a fixed footer which describes what programs the site was designed in, with a link to each that opens on a new page.
+- The website has a fixed footer describing the programs the site was designed in, with a link to each that opens on a new page.
 - Users will be able to find additional information about the programs used.

 ![Footer Readme](./assets/readme/footerrm.jpg)